Wednesday, November 30, 2011

 Mindy and her dance troupe

-What I remember of the school dances when we were 13, 14 or even as old as 15 the girls stood giggling on one side of the gym, and the boys stood on the other side of the gym pretending to be bored.
+What I remember of the school dances when we were 13, 14 or even as old as 15, the girls stood giggling on one side of the gym, and the boys stood on the other side of the gym pretending to be bored.

-The seven candidates were between 13 and 15 years old and for the talent portion of the competition they put together dance routines that were amazing.
-One of the contestants - our favourite Mindy Poot, the 13-year-old daughter of Fredy and Ana Poot - did two different dance routines, complete with costume changes.
-Our cheering section of ex-pat friends along with all of Mindy's family and school friends did our best to create a lot of enthusiastic noise.
+One of the contestants, our favourite Mindy Poot, the 13-year-old daughter of Fredy and Ana Poot, did two different dance routines, complete with costume changes.
+Our cheering section of ex-pat friends, along with Mindy's family and school friends, did our best to create a lot of enthusiastic noise.

 A small part of the cheering section for Mindy

-As for this Sunday night the first activity was a runway walk with all of the young women dressed in simple, and attractive outfits created by Gladys Galdámez, a local seamstress and clothing designer.
-Then they switched into originally designed dresses that were created from recyclable or recycled items.
-The outfits were very impressive.
+As for this Sunday night, the first activity was a runway walk with all of the young women dressed in simple and attractive outfits created by Gladys Galdámez, a local seamstress and clothing designer.

-Mindy's dress made from re-cyclable items
+Mindy's dress made from recyclable items

-The third part of the evening the musical performance with very complex dance routines that would have left me tripping over my feet.
-Finally the young women had to answer a spontaneous question chosen randomly from the judges, finishing up with a short speech from each of the candidates.
+Finally, the young women had to answer a spontaneous question chosen randomly by the judges, finishing up with a short speech from each of the candidates.

-The speaking part brought back gut-wrenching memories of high school when at age seventeen I was asked to compete in a speaking contest in front of six hundred students.
+The speaking part brought back gut-wrenching memories of high school when, at age seventeen, I was asked to compete in a speaking contest in front of six hundred students.
 Sadly, I missed that event, as I was mysteriously ill with a very rare and debilitating disease that left me unable to speak.
 However, I miraculously recovered in time for school the next day.

 Mindy in ball gown

 During the evening the candidates for "Senorita Secundaria" were judged in five categories; the runway walk was worth 5%, the dresses created from recycled materials 10%, the musical performances 10%, the question and answer period 10%, the final speech 15%, and the final 50% of the mark was based on how much money each candidate raised towards the building of a new classroom at the school.
-The amount of money collected made a big difference!
-Our favourite, Mindy Poot, came in third.
-Drat!

 Mindy, on far right.
 Her supporters go wild waiting for results